OctopusSamples/NDCDevOpsWorkshop/README.md

 * NET Framework 4.6.1+
 * GIT

-## Wednesday 11th March Morning Session

-Welcome to "Turbocharging your Azure DevOps experience with Octopus Deploy" where over the next 2 days, we will setup Azure DevOps, Azure Infrastructure and Octopus Cloud to deploy OctoFX.

 ### What is Continuous Integration

-“Continuous integration (CI) is the practice of merging all developers' working copies to a shared mainline several times a day.”
+“[Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI) is the practice of merging all developers' working copies to a shared mainline several times a day.”

 ### What is Continuous Delivery

-“Continuous delivery is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released and deployed at any time.
+“[Continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery) is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released and deployed at any time.
 It aims at building, testing, and releasing software with greater speed and frequency.”

+### What is Continuous Deployment

+"[Continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment) (CD) is a software engineering approach in which software functionalities are delivered frequently through automated deployments.
+CD contrasts with continuous delivery, a similar approach in which software functionalities are also frequently delivered and deemed to be potentially capable of being deployed but are actually not deployed.

 ### Octopus Cloud Sign-up